Noncompetes in the U.S. Labor Force

 72 Pages Posted: 3 Jul 2015 Last revised: 15 May 2018

 Using nationally representative survey data on 11,505 labor force participants, we examine the use, implementation, and effects of noncompete agreements.
-Nearly 1 in 5 labor force participants were bound by noncompetes in 2014, and nearly 40% had signed at least one in the past.
-Noncompetes are more likely to be found in high-skill, high-paying jobs, but they are also surprisingly common in low-skill, low-paying jobs.
-We document that less than 10% of employees negotiate over noncompetes, that roughly one-third of noncompetes are signed after accepting the job offer, and that nearly two-thirds of job applicants had no alternative job opportunities when they were asked to agree to a noncompete.
-Differences in the competitive circumstances under which noncompetes are signed are associated with starkly different outcomes for employees: those presented with a noncompete before they accept a job offer and those who have alternative employment options earn 16% higher wages, receive 15% more training, and are 13% more satisfied in their job than those not bound by noncompetes.
-However, those asked to sign after accepting an offer and/or without other employment options are 15% less satisfied in their job and experience no wage and training benefits.
-In contrast to the existing literature, we find little role for the enforceability of noncompetes in explaining their use and their association with wages and training.
+Nearly 1 in 5 labor force participants were bound by noncompetes in 2014, and nearly 40% had signed at least one noncompete in the past.
+Noncompetes are more likely to be found in high-skill, high-paying jobs, but they are also surprisingly common in low-skill, low-paying jobs as well as in states that do not enforce them.
+We document that less than 10% of employees negotiate over their noncompetes and that roughly one-third of noncompetes are signed after applicants have already accepted their job offers (but not with a raise or promotion).
+Differences in the timing of the noncompete are associated with starkly different outcomes: those presented with a noncompete before they accepted the job offer earn 9.7% higher wages, receive 11% more training, and are 6.6% more satisfied in their job than those not bound by noncompetes.
+However, those asked to sign after accepting a job offer are 12.5% less satisfied in their job and experience no wage and training benefits.
+We conclude that noncompetes can be efficient contracting tools, but also serve as intertemporal conduits of monopsony power.

-Keywords: noncompetes, non-competition agreements, covenants not to compete, employment law, contracts, cove
+Keywords: covenants not to compete, monopsony power, employment law, contracts, wages, training

 Suggested Citation: Suggested Citation